aelzenaar/xanthus/spec.md

   - `"links"` -  a list of URLs to include links to
   - `"photos"` - a list of images to include in a gallery
   - `"pinned"` - a list of files contained in the directory to pin at the top of the page, user added
-  - `"autopinned"` -
+  - `"autopinned"` - list of autopinned files (see `"autopins"` below)
   - `"texts"` - a list of short text messages to include
   - `"fortune"` - a single text to include at the bottom of the page, randomly generated at compile time when the `.xanthus` file is generated

  * The root directory `.xanthus` file will necessarily contain key-value `"root": true` (this is to prevent the user accidentally running commands in a deeper directory, so we can search back up the file tree and find the root directory).
-Other keys which appear only in the root directory:
-  - `htmldir` - directory in which to place compiled HTML tree
+  - The root directory is also the git root directory
+  - Compiled HTML files should not be placed in the root directory - compilation process should be deterministic (based only on contents of the directory tree at compile time).
+The `"htmldir"` key may be used to specify the output directory.
+Default will be `~/xanthus.out/`.

  * The following directives if appearing in a `.xanthus` file will propagate down to the directories contained in the current one:
   - `"autopins"` - a list of regexps which will be compared with filenames; matching files in each subdirectory will be added to the `"autopinned"` list of that subdirectory when `x autopin` is run.
+For instance, one might want all the PDFs to be listed at the top level.
+  - `"project"` - a short human-readable name for the project that this subdirectory tree corresponds to

 ## Commands needed